-- (d) Subject to the maximum retail rate impact in rule 3661, the QRU shall have the discretion to determine, in a nondiscriminatory manner, the price it will pay for SO-RECs-from on-site customer facilities that are no larger than one hundred kilowatts under § 40-2-124(1)(e), C.R.S. - (e) All contracts between QRUs and the owners of eligible\renewable\energy resources entered into after the effective day of these rules shall clearly specify the entity who shall own the RECs associated with the energy generated by the facility. - (f) A renewable energy credit shall expire at the end of the fifth calendar year following the calendar year during which it was generated. - (g) Renewable energy credits that are generated on or after January 1, 2004 may be counted for compliance with this renewable energy standard. - (h) RECs shall be used for a single purpose only, and shall expire or be retired upon use for that purpose.
-All RECs utilized by the QRU to comply with the renewable energy standard: - (I) May not be sold or otherwise exchanged with any other party, or in any other state or jurisdiction; - (II) May not be included within a blended energy product certified to include a fixed percentage of renewable energy in any other state or jurisdiction; - (III) May be counted simultaneously toward compliance with a federal renewable portfolio standard and with the renewable energy standard. - (i) RECs that are generated with fuel cell energy using hydrogen derived from an eligible energy resource are eligible for compliance purposes only to the extent that the energy used to generate the hydrogen did not create renewable energy credits. - (j) If a renewable energy system uses an eligible a renewable energy resource in combination with a nonrenewable energy source to generate electricity, only the RECs associated with the proportion of the total electric output of the renewable energy system that results from the use of eligible renewable energy resources shall be eligible to count toward compliance with the renewable energy standard. - (k) If an on-site solar systems of ten kW or below has received a one-time REC payment from a QRU under rule 3658, the QRU shall be entitled to count the anticipated SO-RECs purchased by the one-time REC payment for compliance with the renewable energy standard even if the on-site solar systems is removed or becomes inoperable. - (I) An investor owned QRU: - (I) Shall develop an auditable process to account for RECs using a central database.
+- (d) Subject to the maximum retail rate impact in rule 3661, the QRU shall have the discretion to determine, in a nondiscriminatory manner, the price it will pay for SO-RECs under § 40-2-124(1)(e), C.R.S. - All contracts between QRUs and the owners of renewable energy resources entered into after the effective day of these rules shall clearly specify the entity who shall own the RECs associated with the energy generated by the facility. - (fe) A renewable energy credit REC shall expire at the end of the fifth calendar year following the calendar year during which it was generated. - (g) Renewable energy credits that are generated on or after January 1, 2004 may be counted for compliance with this renewable energy standard. - (hf) RECs shall be used for a single purpose only, and shall expire or be retired upon use for that purpose.
+All RECs utilized by the QRU to comply with the renewable energy standard: - (I) May not be sold or otherwise exchanged with any other party, or in any other state or jurisdiction; - (II) May not be included within a blended energy product certified to include a fixed percentage of renewable energy in any other state or jurisdiction; - (III) May be counted simultaneously toward compliance with a federal renewable portfolio standard and with the renewable energy standard. - (ig) RECs that are generated with fuel cell energy using hydrogen derived from an eligible energy resource are eligible for compliance purposes only to the extent that the energy used to generate the hydrogen did not create renewable energy credits. - If a renewable energy system uses a renewable energy resource in combination with a nonrenewable energy source to generate electricity, only the RECs associated with the proportion of the total electric output of the renewable energy system that results from the use of renewable energy resources shall be eligible to count toward compliance with the renewable energy standard. - If an on-site solar systems of ten kW or below has received a one-time REC payment from a QRU under rule 3658, the QRU shall be entitled to count the anticipated SQ-RECs purchased by the one-time REC payment for compliance with the renewable energy standard even if the on-site solar systems is removed or becomes inoperable. - (I) An investor owned QRU: - (I) Shall develop an auditable process to account for RECs using a central database.
 In the absence of a central third-party database, the QRU shall maintain its own REC internal database and shall make an extract of the REC information available on the utility's website.